unacast/rwg-content/product/social distancing.md

 - How will I know when it’s safe to send citizens back to work?

 ### How to work with it
-The Social distancing dataset calculates:
+The Social Distancing dataset calculates:

 **Change in Average Mobility** - Average daily distance traveled, compared to a pre-COVID-19 baseline.